codeforequity-at/botium-connector-ubitec/README.md

 * a **Ubitec bot**
 * a **project directory** on your workstation to hold test cases and Botium configuration

-## Install Botium and Ubitec Connector
+## Install Botium and Ubitec Bot Framework Connector

 When using __Botium CLI__: